Volkopat/VLM-Optical-Encoder/README.md

 ## ⚠️ Disclaimer

 **This is experimental research code.** Scalability has not been tested beyond the reported benchmarks.
 Performance on diverse tasks and production workloads is untested.
 Use at your own risk.
+I lack the hardware to scale this up to 4B, 8B, 30B and 235B models so I appreciate it if someone can test this beyond 2B.

 ## 🙏 Credits